jarjlol/Project-Kratos-Autonomous-Induction/README.md

 ## Step 4: Add Your Repo as a Submodule to the Main Induction Repo

-1. Clone the main induction repository (if you haven't already):
+1. Clone the main induction repository:
    ```
    git clone https://github.com/jarjlol/Project-Kratos-Autonomous-Induction.git
    cd Project-Kratos-Autonomous-Induction
    ```
-2. Make sure you’re on your own branch:
+2. Make sure you’re on your own branch (use the same branch throughout the induction.
+Make sure you type this branch name correctly):
    ```
    git checkout -b induction-<your name>
    ```